-- RFXtrx433E - The RFXtrx433E Transceiver can plug into the USB port of the VERA or Zipabox's Battery Back-up module and allows you to control LightwaveRF as well as a huge range of 433MHz devices from the likes of HomeEasy, Oregon Scientific, Owl...
+- RFXtrx433E - The RFXtrx433E Transceiver can plug into the USB port of the VERA, Zipabox's Battery Back-up, or a Mac running Indigo and allows you to control LightwaveRF as well as a huge range of 433MHz devices from the likes of HomeEasy, Oregon Scientific, Owl...
 The Fibaro controllers can also use RFX, but it is a more convoluted process using a RaspBerry PI board, so not a quick solution.

 - Native Support

 As well as supporting Z-Wave, some controllers also have native support for other technologies: